-From 2005 through 2013, Mr. Day served as a deputy chief and trial attorney in the Public Integrity Section of the DOJ.
+Earlier in his time as a white collar prosecutor, from 2005 until 2013, Mr. Day served as a deputy chief and trial attorney in the Public Integrity Section of the DOJ.
 During his tenure at the Public Integrity Section, Mr. Day prosecuted and tried some of the Criminal Division’s most challenging cases, including the prosecutions of Jack Abramoff, a Member of Congress and several chiefs of staff, a New York state supreme court judge, and other elected local officials.
-From 2003 to 2005, he served as an Honors Program Trial Attorney in the DOJ’s Tax Division.
-Mr. Day also served overseas as the Justice Department’s Anti-Corruption Resident Legal Advisor in Serbia.
+He started his career in 2003 when he was selected to join the Attorney General’s Honors Program as a prosecutor in the DOJ’s Tax Division.
+Mr. Day also was stationed overseas as the Justice Department’s Anti-Corruption Resident Legal Advisor in Serbia.

 Mr. Day received a number of awards while at the DOJ, including the Attorney General’s Award for Distinguished Service, the second highest award for employee performance; the Assistant Attorney General’s Award for Exceptional Service; and the Assistant Attorney General’s Award for Ensuring the Integrity of Government.